AshutoshKumarDubey/Credit_Card_Default_Prediction_By_Ashutosh-Kumar-Dubey/README.md

 Who was Eknath?
 - Eknath was a great scholar saint from Maharashtra known for writing a commentary on the Ramayana called the 'Bhavartha Ramayana' and another commentary on the eleventh book of the Bhagavata Purana.

+Who was Purandar Das?
+What did Purandar Das lay the foundations of?
+Who was Mirabai?
+Which Bhakti cult of Vaishnavism did Mirabai follow?
+Who was Vallabhacharya?
+What philosophy did Vallabhacharya propound?
+Who was Surdas?
+Who was Tulsidas?
+What are some of Tulsidas' celebrated works?
+Who founded the Vaishnava devotional movement in Assam?
+Who was Dadu Dayal?
+What did Dadu Dayal find?
+Who was Thyagaraja?
+Which deity did Thyagaraja adore?
+Who was the fountain-head of the Bhakti movement in Maharashtra?
+What did Jnanesvara/Jnanadeva write a long commentary on?
+Who was Namadeva?
+Who was the object of Namadeva's devotion?
+What sect was founded by Namadeva?
+Who was Eknath?
+What style of architecture did the Vijayanagar rulers produce?
+What were some distinct features of the Provida style of architecture?
+What were the important features of the Provida style architecture?
+Can you name some important temples associated with the Vijayanagar rulers' architecture?
+What practice did the Vijayanagar rulers start regarding temple walls?
+Give examples of temples with wall inscriptions of epic stories.
+Who founded the Bahmani kingdom, and where was its first capital?
+Who was Tajuddin Firoz Shah, and what was his contribution?
+What ports did Tajuddin Firoz Shah pay attention to in his kingdom?
+Which ruler transferred the Bahmani kingdom's capital from Gulbarga to Bidar?
+What language was introduced by Ibrahim Adil Shah as the court language?
+Who is credited with building the Gol Gumbaz, and what is it known for?
+Who built the famous Golconda Fort?
+Who was the greatest ruler of the Qutub Shahi dynasty, and what city did he found?
+What iconic monument did Muhammad Quli Qutub Shah build?
+What is the basis of the Bhakti movement's relationship between God and man?
+Where did the Bhakti movement first grow into a broad-based popular movement in South India?
+Who represented the intellectual side of Vaishnavism in the Bhakti movement's revival in the 11th century?
+What were the main features of the Bhakti movement?
+What is the key aspect of Bhakti worship according to the movement?
+Who was the earliest exponent of Bhakti movement and Vishitadvaita philosophy in South India?
+Which Bhakti saint of North India opened the doors of Bhakti without any distinction of birth, caste, or creed?
+Who was Kabir, and what were his beliefs?
+Who was Guru Nanak, and what did he establish?
+Who founded Gaudiya or Bengal Vaishnavism and was a great saint of Krishna Bhakti cult?
+Which Maithili saint-poet wrote thousands of love-ballads on Radha-Krishna?
+Purandar Das
+Mirabai
+Vallabhacharya
+Surdas
+Tulsidas
+Shankara Deva
+Dadu Dayal
+Thyagaraja
+Jnanesvara/Jnanadeva
+Namadeva
+Eknath
+Alauddin Hasan Bahman Shah (Hasan Gangu)
+Tajuddin Firoz Shah
+Ahmad Shah Wali
+Ibrahim Adil Shah
+Muhammad Adil Shah
+Quli Qutub Shah
+Muhammad Quli Qutub Shah
+Bhagyamati
+Charminar
+Ramanuja
+Ramananda
+Kabir
+Guru Nanak
+Chaitanya
+Vidyapati

 1
 What style of architecture did the Vijayanagar rulers produce?